 The keyboard suffered from keyboard bounce, frequently resulting in unwanted repeated characters while typing.
 To alleviate this problem, Radio Shack soon distributed a “Keyboard De-Bounce” cassette, which you had to load each time you booted the system.
 To save a $1.50 in costs, the designers had decided not to provide lowercase characters, so everything was typed and displayed in uppercase.
 Radio Shack (and others) would later release a kit to add lowercase capability.
 That was the first modification I added, with a kit, some solder, and trace-cutting.

 The computer had no official audio output, but with some programming effort, you could generate sound effects, music, etc., by controlling the cassette output port.
+(And like many microcomputers in those days, the computer emitted sufficient EMI to play sound through a nearby AM radio.)
 I built a little box that allowed me to monitor the cassette output as audio, gain manual control over the cassette motor, and also resolve a ground-loop problem.

 The system grew over time, as systems do, to become the hodgepodge of components you see in the photo.
 The gigantic and incredibly loud dot-matrix printer only printed on rolls of paper, and then only in uppercase, even if the document contained lowercase characters.
 (At that time, text appearing in all uppercase was not considered to be the equivalent of shouting, and would not trigger riots and wars.)
 The voice synthesizer, perched atop the video display, was memory-mapped to a 32-character area in the lower right corner of the display, so that anything you displayed in that area would be treated as a spoken phoneme.
 The system had an Expansion Interface (below the video display), which contained an additional 32K of RAM (for a total of 48K), RS-232 interface board, printer port, floppy controller, and power supplies.
 I added two single-sided single-density 5.25″ floppy drives, but to save $110, I got a bare MTI drive and power supply as the second drive.
 Two cassette drives appear at the far right, for loading, saving, and backing up cassette-based software.
 The little switch box perched on top of one of the cassette drives was something I cooked up to add audio monitoring capability and to solve a ground loop problem.
 What you don’t see in the photo above are: